thoricelli/PICO-documentation/xrAPI/README.md

 Content dumped from libpxrruntime.so, used by com.pico.xr.openxr_runtime

+PICO's OpenXR runtime is documented [here](https://sdk.picovr.com/docs/OpenXRMobileSDKv2/en/index.html).

 OpenXR uses a function called xrGetInstanceProcAdrr, documented [here](https://registry.khronos.org/OpenXR/specs/1.0/man/html/xrGetInstanceProcAddr.html). <br>
 Original source code from OpenXR for the xrGetInstanceProcAddr function is [here](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/d0bbcabc2a2e6565035ef3a68ec1f789a2dc9562/src/loader/loader_core.cpp#L715).

 # PICO Specific XR functions

-## Non-categorized

-Written here are all the PICO specific XR extensions that I could find.
+Written here are all the PICO specific XR extensions that I could find. <br>
+For the original OpenXR header used by PICO see [here](./include_openXR/openxr_pico.h).

 Note: External type refers to the name given to the function in libpxrplugin.so <br>
 (PICO's library used by Unreal and Unity.)

+## Non-categorized

+### xrLogSdkApiPICO

 ```c
 xrLogSdkApiPICO